cinnData/DataSci/[DS-06] Clustering.md

 ## *k*-means clustering in Python

 $k$-means clustering is available in the Python packages SciPy and scikit-learn, both included in the Anaconda distribution.
-It is not difficult to manage if you have a clear mind about what you will extract from the data, meaning:
+It is not difficult to manage if you have a clear mind about what you are going to get, more specifically:

-* A vector, of length equal to the number of rows of the data set, containing the cluster labels.
+* A vector, of length equal to the number of rows of the data set, containing the **cluster labels**.

-* A matrix with one row for every center.
+* A matrix containing the **cluster centers**, with one row for every center.
 For every row, the terms of that row would be the mean values of the features on the corresponding cluster.

-I explain here the **SciPy** version. $k$-means clustering is provided by the subpackage `scipy.cluster.vq`.
-You can import it, with a friendly name, as:
+We explain here the **SciPy** version. $k$-means clustering is provided by the subpackage `scipy.cluster.vq`.
+The functions `kmeans` and `vq()` will give you the labels and the centers, respectively.

+You can import the subpackage, with a friendly name, as:

 ```
 import scipy.cluster.vq as cluster
 ```

-Suppose that `X` is a Pandas data frame.
+Now, suppose that `df` is a Pandas data frame.
 The centers are obtained as:

 ```
-center = cluster.kmeans(data, k)[0]
+centers = cluster.kmeans(df, k)[0]
 ```

-Here, `k` is the number of clusters. `cluster.kmeans(X, k)` is a tuple containing two objects: the first one is the center matrix, as a 2D array, and the second one is the average (non-squared) Euclidean distance between the units and the closest center.
+`k` is the number of clusters.
+The function `kmeans()` returns a tuple containing two objects: the first one is the center matrix, as a 2D array, and the second one is the average (non-squared) Euclidean distance between the units and the closest center.
 This number, which is similar to the distortion, decreases as the number of clusters increases (it would be zero if you extract as many clusters as the number of units).
 It can be taken as a measure of the "quality" of a cluster, and used to decide about the best number of clusters.

 The labels are obtained as:

 ```
-label = cluster.vq(data, center)[0]
+labels = cluster.vq(data, centers)[0]
 ```

-Here, also, `cluster.vq(data, center)` contains two objects.
+`vq()` also returns two objects.
 The first one is the vector of cluster labels, and the second one the vector of distances from the units to the closest center, both as 1D arrays.